oicr-gsi/seqware-browser/README.md

 ```

 Displays all information associated with a particular donor, you can either query for the donor by name or just do db.Donor.find() for all donors

-The LibraryInfo_id array references the LibraryInfo collection: see below

 functions: updateDonorInfo